 Anyway, it was a natural addition to my list of vacation traditions to “Call the Dolphins”.

-Because we stayed in the same condo each year, it felt a lot like coming home every time we visited.
-Ours was on the second of three stories, in the middle of three buildings, all looking out on the Pacific.
-Below the bottom story was a rock wall about eight feet high made of giant, stacked boulders like those that are common in the many jetties and seawalls on the Southern California coastline.
+Because we stayed in the same condo each year, it felt a lot like coming home every time I visited.
+Ours was right on the beach, the second of three stories, in the middle of three buildings, all looking out on the Pacific.
+Below the bottom story was a rock wall about eight feet high made of giant, stacked boulders…storm protectors, like those that are common in the many jetties and seawalls on the Southern California coastline.

 Living in these rocks below our condo was a huge variety of critters…lizards, frogs, crabs, the occasional snake, rats, and, my personal favorite, this precious little creature that looked like a cross between a ground squirrel and a chipmunk.
 Spotting them was rare but each morning when they were most likely to appear, I parked myself on the sand close to the rocks and watched quietly…one or two would cautiously dart out of their rock formed caverns, and dash around, busily collecting food or nesting treasures.

 Each year, after a few days of my morning presence, these cuties seemed to get used to me, and would venture closer and closer in their search for bits and pieces of whatever it was that sustained them.
 This delightfully confirmed my long forgotten magical belief of Snow White powers to call animals to me.

 The locals thought I was nuts because for them, these sweet Disney-like critters were simply annoying rodents….fear of disease or scat exposure for their children I suppose.
 They would set traps and spray poisonous deterrents while I was more likely to share my breakfast with them just to get a closer look.